 Despite their different sizes, Ronnie and Biscuit developed a strong bond and it looked like they were made for each other.
 Both of these were lovely dogs but Biscuit was exceptional.
 During our daily walks, he used to grab everyone’s attention.
 Interestingly, he knew that he is the center of attention and he used to enjoy it.

-How my dogs changed my life?
+How have my dogs changed my life?

 There was a span of 8 months between my retirement day and the arrival of Biscuit in my life.
 During these 8 months, I spent my life full of depression and anxiety.
 But as soon as I met this little cute creature, it totally changed my life.
 I started all of my activities again such as daily walks, golf, visits to parks, and much more.